Canary in a Coal Mine – Definition, Meaning, and Examples

 The history of canaries in coal mines shows their huge role in keeping miners safe.
 They were the start of safety practices in mines.
 The story of these canaries is a reminder of how we continue to seek safety in mining.
 This effort goes on even as mining becomes more mechanized and complex.

-Related: Low-Hanging Fruit - Idiom, Meaning, Example & Usage
+Related: Turn over a New Leaf - Idiom, Meaning, Example & Usage

 The Canary in a Coal Mine: A Herald of Hidden Dangers